tjd1234/cmpt120fall2022/lectures/lecture16/lecture16notes.md

 ```

 Intuitively, a valid string is a sequence of 1, or more, digits.
 So first lets
-write a function that test if a string is a digit:
+write a function that tests if a string is a digit:

 ```python
 def is_digit(s):